 Today, in this era of great change, challenge and promise we have broadened its mission statement to building capacity for cooperative action.
 The work we’ve done for our community and the many friends we’ve made along the way speak for themselves.
 Our work is important and has changed many lives over the stretch of two decades.

 Many of the organizations we’ve welcomed to our Ranch have been the Whatever It Takes After School Program and the Glenn County Foster Care Programs.
-We’ve supported foster families through County Social Services, helped the Salisbury High School students with their social skills, been a host site for youth services through the Probation Department, been a participant in the Annal Tehama’s County’s Fair and proudly served families at the Shasta’s Women’s Refuge.
+We’ve supported foster families through County Social Services, helped the Salisbury High School students with their social skills, been a host site for youth services through the Probation Department and brought our horses several years to the annual Tehama County Children’s Fair.

-We humbly aided in the development of five host site ranches in the Tehama and Shasta Counties and offered facilitation for professionals from EAGALA and OK Corral to certify new people for their Department of Education and Seminars.
+We humbly aided in the development of five host site ranches in the Tehama and Shasta Counties and offered facilitation for professionals.
+We hosted professional trainings for both EAGALA and OK Corral Series, as our own staff and other professionals became certified in their programs.
 We are also still a legally recognized host site for Nightstar Ranch in Cottonwood where our professional partnership has opened the door for corporate opportunities.

 Daystar from 2000 to 2011 was also honored to be an active member of the Tehama County Health Partnership and Tehama County Education Foundation where we were able to find the need we could address assisting the clients of their organizations in succeeding.